soichih/gocdb2sls/README.md

 ./load.js
 ```

-If everythin goes well, you should now be able to view data stored in your sLS server.
+If everything goes well, you should now be able to view data stored in your sLS server.
 At URL such as http://localhost:8090/lookup/records

 5) Setup cron